|

 Make sure that the license code you are using matches the software you are registering.

-For host-bound server licenses, make sure that the IP address or host identifier of the system you are installing on matches that of the license.
+For host-bound server licenses, make sure that the host identifier of the system you are installing on matches that of the license.
 See Tech Note 0007 for more information about host binding.

 Make sure that you are not trying to install a trial or older version of the software.
 See Tech Note 0012 for guidelines on installing new MTP/IP software over existing MTP/IP software.